Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Despite the challenges, rebuilt title vehicles can work for specific situations.
 If you're mechanically inclined and can personally verify repair quality, you reduce the risk of hidden damage.
 Buying a rebuilt title vehicle as a secondary car that you can afford to replace eliminates the insurance coverage pressure.

 Vehicles with rebuilt titles from minor damage like hail or cosmetic collision damage present less risk than flood-damaged or frame-damaged vehicles.
-If you can review the original damage photos and insurance estimates, you can better assess whether the salvage designation reflects superficial damage or serious structural issues.
+If you can review the original damage photos and insurance estimates, you can better assess whether the salvage designation reflects superficial or serious structural issues.

 Alternatives to Consider